cjmielke/RxRx19-analysis/README.md

 My favorite is GS-441524.
 This is the active metabolite of remdesivir.

-Also found in both results is **camostat**.
+Also found in both results is [camostat](https://en.wikipedia.org/wiki/Camostat).
 This is a protease inhibitor for the TMPRSS2 enzyme required for Sars-CoV-2 entry into cells.
+It has [demonstrated efficacy](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3393535/) against the original SARS virus.

+[Aloxistatin](https://en.wikipedia.org/wiki/Aloxistatin) has already been demonstrated to [inhibit coronavirus protein and RNA processing](https://www.sciencedirect.com/science/article/pii/S0042682285711233?via%3Dihub)

 Thymoquinone, is a notable PAINS member, so we can probably ignore it.
 Lets not talk about the hydroxychloroquine hit :)

-[Aloxistatin](https://en.wikipedia.org/wiki/Aloxistatin) has already been demonstrated to [inhibit coronavirus protein and RNA processing](https://www.sciencedirect.com/science/article/pii/S0042682285711233?via%3Dihub)